 He wrote such classics as: The Song of Hiawatha; The Courtship of Miles Standish, which sold 10,000 copies in London in a single day; and Evangeline, in which he penned:

 "Man is unjust, but God is just; and finally justice triumphs."

-Longfellow's house at 105 Brattle Street, Cambridge, Massachusetts, had been used by General George Washington as his Headquarters during the British's Siege of Boston, July 1775-April 1776.
+The house Longfellow lived in, 105 Brattle Street, Cambridge, Massachusetts, had previously been used as the Headquarters of General George Washington during the British's Siege of Boston, July 1775-April 1776.